InterPartAbility: Phrase-Region Grounding for Interpretable Text-to-Image Person Re-Identification: Sample Phrase Annotations

-\textbf{Example 3 (\texttt{train\_query/p8130\_s10938.jpg}).}\\ \textbf{\texttt{caption\_1}:} The man is wearing safety gear including a neon yellow vest, a blue button-up shirt with an official logo on the left arm, black pants, black shoes, a black and red hat with a logo on the front, and he is carrying a red wand for directing traffic.\\ \textbf{\texttt{caption\_2}:} the man is wearing an officer hat, a safety vest that is a bright yellow neon color. he has a light blue button up short sleeve shirt with a pair of black pants and black shoes.
+\textbf{\texttt{caption\_1}:} The man is wearing safety gear including a neon yellow vest, a blue button-up shirt with an official logo on the left arm, black pants, black shoes, a black and red hat with a logo on the front, and he is carrying a red wand for directing traffic.

+\textbf{\texttt{caption\_2}:} the man is wearing an officer hat, a safety vest that is a bright yellow neon color. he has a light blue button up short sleeve shirt with a pair of black pants and black shoes.
 He is facing the camera and has a red object in his right hand and a black item in his left hand.